bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-breaking-changes.md

 }
 ```

-Now after client updates library dependency and recompiling its code, will use new method overload with `int` parameter (compiler will no longer cast value and use `int` overload).
+and client updates library dependency and recompiling its code, will use new method overload with `int` parameter (compiler will no longer cast value and use `int` overload).
 This can introduce behavior breaking change, as new overload of method can introduce different implementation then existing one.

 # Summary